montagao/montagao.github.io/blog/uwaterloo/index.md

 #### ECE 390: Engineering Economics

 Pointless course.
 Some mumbo jumbo about discounted cash flows.
-What am I, an accountant?
+What am I, an accountant (just kidding)?
+Would've been more useful if the course didn't have "engineering" attached to it, methinks.

 #### MSCI 432: Operations